Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

 **Saving and Uploading Barrier Assessment Submissions**

 Once you’ve completed all the questions in the assessment form, you’re ready to save or upload your assessment.
-At the bottom of the form, you’ll see three buttons: 'Save for Later', 'Upload' and 'Cancel'.
+At the bottom of the form, you’ll see four buttons: 'Save for Later', 'Upload' 'Delete' and 'Cancel'.

 .. figure:: img/ios_bottom.png
     :align: center
-    :width: 20%
+    :width: 40%

-The ‘Cancel’ button allows you to exit the assessment form, but please note that any information you’ve entered will not be saved.
-The "Cancel" button will only appear after you have answered the first two questions in the form - "Is the structure type correct?" and "Please choose the correct structure type".
-Until these two questions are complete, the form cannot be exited or cancelled.
+The ‘Cancel’ button allows you to exit the assessment form.
+The "Cancel" button will only appear after you have answered the first two questions in the form.
 Once these questions have been answered, the remaining assessment questions will appear, along with the "Cancel" button of the screen.
-If you choose to cancel the assessment at this stage without saving or uploading first, all entered data will be lost.
+If you choose to cancel the assessment at this stage, the assessment will be autosaved.

+The 'Delete' button allows you to delete the entire assessment form.
+You can only do this for features that have not yet been uploaded.

-The "Save for Later" button allows you to save the information you've entered into the assessment form so you can return to it and manually upload it later. this button does not upload the infomration to the central database.
+The "Save for Later" button allows you to save the information you've entered into the assessment form so you can return to it and manually upload it later. this button does not upload the information to the central database.
 Once an assessment is saved, the associated feature point will appear on the map with a yellow halo around it, indicating that it has been stored locally.
 You can reopen the form for a saved feature at any time to continue editing or complete and upload it.
 The "Save for Later" function works whether you are connected to Wi-Fi, using cellular data, or even if you are offline with no service.

 .. figure:: img/ios_save.png
     :align: center
     :width: 30%

-The ‘Upload’ button is used to both save and submit your completed assessment directly to the database.
+The ‘Upload’ button is used to submit your completed assessment directly to the database.
 You do not need to press ‘Save for Later’ before uploading—simply complete your assessment and click ‘Upload’ when you’re ready.
 Once an assessment is uploaded, the associated feature point will appear on the map with a green halo, indicating that it has been successfully submitted.

 After an assessment is uploaded, you can still reopen the form to review the submitted information; however, the content can no longer be edited.
 The form becomes locked for editing after upload to ensure data integrity.